LibEMG/libemg/docs/source/examples/fitts_example/fitts.md

     elif input_class == 4:
         self.current_direction[0] -= self.VEL
 ```

+To increase the speed of the cursor we could do one of two things: (1) increase the velocity of the cursor (i.e., how many pixels it moves for each prediction), or (2) decrease the increment so that more predictions are made in the same amount of time.

 # Data Analysis
 After accumulating data from the experiment, we need a way to analyze the data.
 In  `analyze_data.py`, we added the capability to evaluate each model's offline and online performance.